django-commons/controls/README.md

 }
 ```

-2. import the repository into the terraform state by
+2. Import the repository into the terraform state by
    running `terraform import -var-file=production/org.tfvars -var-file=production/repositories.tfvars -var github_token=... 'github_repository.this["repo-name"]' repo-name`
 3. Run `terraform plan -var-file=production/org.tfvars -var-file=production/repositories.tfvars -var github_token=...`
    to see the changes that will be made.